imgag/megSAP/README.md

 **Note:** OMIM, HGMD and COSMIC are not downloaded automatically because of license issues.
 If you have the license for those databases, download/convert them according to the commented sections in the download script.

+Now, we need to configure the pipeline using the default settings file:

+	> cp megSAP/settings.ini.default megSAP/settings.ini

 ## Running an analysis (single sample DNA)

 The analysis pipeline assumes that that all data to analyze resides in a sample folder as produced by Illumina's [bcl2fastq](http://support.illumina.com/sequencing/sequencing_software/bcl2fastq-conversion-software.html) tool.
 If that is the case, the whole analysis is performed with one command.